Virtual Assistant

 Network

 Enable DHCP in Network and connect the device to the same network as the computer and the Gateway.
-Set a fixed IP address for the player via the network router's web interface.
+Set a fixed IP address for the reader through the web interface of the network router.

 Check DHCP

-(or define a fixed IP according to the desired network parameters)
+(or set a fixed IP according to desired network settings)

 RFID Settings